peixiaoqiang/hummingbird/README.md

 # Change your yaml
 $ kubectl apply -f tools/ipallocator-server.yaml tools/ipallocator-cni.yaml
 ```
-## Spark Watcher
+## Spark Controller
-Spark Wacher is a watcher based on Kubernetes Watcher API that enable to watch spark driver pod to retrieve and store spark application information.
+Spark Controller is a controller based on Kubernetes Informer that enable to watch spark driver pod to retrieve and store spark application information.
 There is also a http server to access.
-You can find more details in [spark-watcher](spark/README.md).
+You can find more details in [spark-controller](spark/README.md).
 ## Requirements
 ### Version
 Kubernetes version v1.9.x+.